 Consistent with the previous editions, we do not provide infallible guidelines.
-While lists are presented, they are mainly to summarize various thoughts gleaned from our own experiences and the materials cited in this book.
+While lists are presented, they are mainly to summarize x A Practitioner's Guide to Understanding Indigenous and Foreign Cultures various thoughts gleaned from our own experiences and the materials cited in this book.
 The mercurial nature of helping relationships do not justify presumptuous dictums.
-Therefore we encourage a "be-it-yourself" approach because helpers need an attitude of "being for others."
+Therefore we encourage a "be-ityourself" approach because helpers need an attitude of "being for others."
 From this perspective, it is more important for practitioners to be aware of cultural similarities and differences than to be experts.
 To be aware and to care about the world, values and lifestyles of clients is a significant aspect of the helping professions in which practitioners try to promote positive cross-cultural relationships.